 - South Africa wine region

-Source for the Franconian wine region in a mobile home: own research on site.
-We would like to thank the Franconian Wine Country for the support of this trip and the Knaus company for the mobile home that was made available to us for this trip.
-As always, our opinion remains our own.
+Source for wine country Franconia in the mobile home: own research on site.
+We would like to thank the Franconian Wine Country for supporting this trip and the Knaus company for the mobile home that was made available to us for this trip.
+However, as always, our opinion remains our own.

-Photos of the Franconian wine-growing region: © Copyright Monika Fuchs, TravelWorldOnline
+Photos of the Franconian wine-growing region: © Copyright Monika Fuchs and TravelWorldOnline